Back to All Events

 Description:

-Join NYSEAN and NYU MAIR for a talk by Jeffrey Wasserstrom and Benjamin Tausig about the way that music features in their new books and how they engage with songs in their various writings.
+Join NYSEAN, the SUNY/CUNY Southeast Asia Consortium (SEAC), and the NYU Master’s Program in International Relations (MAIR) for a talk by Jeffrey Wasserstrom and Benjamin Tausig about the way that music features in their new books and how they engage with songs in their various writings.
 To begin the conversation, Benjamin will give a brief introduction to his latest book, Bangkok After Dark, which places nightlife in Thailand’s capital city during the Cold War into a transnational perspective via discussion of a jazz pianist.
-Jeffrey will then discuss his new book, The Milk Tea Alliance, the longest chapter in which is about protests in Bangkok for which the soundtrack included everything from hip hop numbers by the local hip hop collective Rap Against Dictatorship to the rousing imported anthem “Do You Hear the People Sing?”
+Jeffrey will then discuss his new book, The Milk Tea Alliance, particularly its chapter on protests in Bangkok and their soundtrack including the rousing imported anthem “Do You Hear the People Sing?”

 Margaret Scott, NYSEAN co-founder, will moderate the discussion.